 IEEE 802.1X authentication utilizing Authentication frames(#0031r4)

-If an AP sets the IEEE 802.1X Authentication Utilizing Authentication Frame Support subfield(#Ed) in the RSNXE that it transmits to 1, then a non-AP STA (authentication originator) that supports IEEE 802.1X Authentication Utilizing Authentication Frame may signal its Supplicant to authenticate with the AP (authentication responder) using IEEE Std 802.1X-2020(#Ed) utilizing Authentication frames.
+If an AP sets the IEEE 802.1X Authentication Utilizing Authentication Frame Support subfield(#Ed) in the RSNXE that it transmits to 1, then a non-AP STA (authentication originator) with dot11EDPIEEE8021XAuthenticationUtilizingAuthenticationFrameActivated equal to true(#1426) may signal its Supplicant to authenticate with the AP (authentication responder) using IEEE Std 802.1X-2020(#Ed) utilizing Authentication frames.

-If any AP affiliated with an AP MLD sets the IEEE 802.1X Authentication Utilizing Authentication Frame Support subfield(#Ed) in the RSNXE that it transmits to 1, then a non-AP MLD (authentication originator) that supports IEEE 802.1X Authentication Utilizing Authentication Frame may signal its Supplicant to authenticate with the AP MLD (authentication responder) using IEEE Std 802.1X-2020(#Ed) utilizing Authentication frames by transmitting the Authentication frames to the AP through a non-AP STA affiliated with the non-AP MLD.
+If any AP affiliated with an AP MLD sets the IEEE 802.1X Authentication Utilizing Authentication Frame Support subfield(#Ed) in the RSNXE that it transmits to 1, then a non-AP MLD (authentication originator) wih dot11EDPIEEE8021XAuthenticationUtilizingAuthenticationFrameActivated equal to true(#1426) may signal its Supplicant to authenticate with the AP MLD (authentication responder) using IEEE Std 802.1X-2020(#Ed) utilizing Authentication frames by transmitting the Authentication frames to the AP through a non-AP STA affiliated with the non-AP MLD.

 When the authentication originator is non-AP MLD and the authentication responder is AP MLD, the RA field of an Authentication frame in response to an Authentication frame from the peer shall be set to the TA field of the Authentication frame from the peer.

-If an authentication originator chooses to initiate 802.1X authentication utilizing Authentication frames, it first selects one 802.1X AKM that is supported by the authentication responder.
+If an authentication originator chooses to initiate IEEE(#1181) 802.1X authentication utilizing Authentication frames, it first selects an(#1428) IEEE(#1181) 802.1X AKM that is supported by the authentication responder.

 The authentication originator then constructs the first Authentication frame of the exchange as follows: